wbhart/mpir/build.vc10/readme.txt

 input/output tables, which means that FILE* pointers cannot be passed from one to another.
-In consequence, if an application that is built with one library attempts to pass FILE parameters to a DLL that is built with another, the FILE parameters will not be recognised and the program will fail.
+In consequence, if an application that is built with one library attempts to pass FILE parameters to a DLL that is built with another library, the FILE parameters will not be recognised and the program will fail.

 It is hence important to build a MPIR application using the same run time library as that used to build any DLL that is used - in this case the